 Every state has a statute of limitations that sets forth the specific deadlines for filing a lawsuit.
 One of the reasons behind a statute of limitations is to ensure defendants are not placed in a situation where they need to defend against allegations after crucial evidence is no longer available.

 The wrongful death statute of limitations in Maryland is three years from the date of the death.
 This is the same time span as the state’s personal injury statute of limitations.
-In wrongful death claims arising from medical malpractice, there is a discovery exemption.
-This exemption gives the claimant an extension from the time the negligence is discovered.
-However, the extension will not exceed five years from the date of death. it is essential to understand that the discovery extension only applies to medical malpractice cases.
+There is a discovery exemption in wrongful death claims arising from medical malpractice.
+This exemption gives the claimant an extension from when the negligence is discovered.
+However, the extension will not exceed five years from the date of death.
+It is essential to understand that the discovery extension only applies to medical malpractice cases.

 Another critical difference between wrongful death claims and ordinary personal injury cases is the general extension applied if the injured person is a minor.
 For personal injury lawsuits, a minor’s statute of limitations does not begin until they reach the age of 18.
 This extension does not apply to wrongful death actions.

 You lose your right to make a claim if the three years elapse before you file a lawsuit.
 If you believe your loved one was killed because of another’s negligence, you should speak with our Baltimore wrongful death attorney immediately.

 Allowing the deadline to pass will prohibit you from pursuing your rights.
 If you let time pass, crucial evidence could become lost and vital witnesses could become unavailable.
 Furthermore, even if all the witnesses are found, their memory of critical details is likely to have faded.
 Prevailing in a wrongful death lawsuit is often heavily dependent on the quality of evidence available.

 When Does the Wrongful Death Statute of Limitations in Maryland Begin?